edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

 Using Google Analytics, CloudFlare and some JavaScript magic we can easily get answers to these questions.
 For this we will use the principle of <a href="https://en.wikipedia.org/wiki/Real_user_monitoring" target="_blank">Real User Monitoring (RUM)</a>.

-In a <a href="https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/" target="_blank">previous post</a> I&#8217;ve already shown how we can track the usage of CloudFlare data centers for the delivery of our website in Google Analytics.
+In a <a href="https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/" target="_blank">previous post</a> I've already shown how we can track the usage of CloudFlare data centers for the delivery of our website in Google Analytics.
 In this blog post I want to show you how to refine this method even further and also include information about other interesting metrics, such as IPv6 and HTTP/2 usage .

 ### Possible custom dimensions